lisa-lumos/DevOps/11-AWS.md

 - You can make you AMI public, or share with other accounts you specify, so other people can have access to it.
 - You can create a pipeline to build images automatically, this service in AWS is called "EC2 Image Builder".
 - Target group can check the health of the instance,
+- Nowadays many internet service providers are giving IPv6, especially mobile internets.

+The project cleanup: delete the load balancer, then the target group, then delete the instances.
+Recommend to keep this AMI for quick instance launching for later projects.

 ## Cloud watch